Insights to Boost Internal Newsletter Campaign Results

 9. Newsletter Metrics, Link Clicks and Opens, How They Work

 It is all about knowing what elements you should look out for in the insights you gathered.
 For your convenience, I’ve outlined the ways in which we analyze and use our own data.

 Did you know that most people don’t open their emails on Friday afternoons?
 Probably you did.
 But did you also know that emails have a smaller chance of being read when they are sent on Tuesdays, or just before lunch?
 This is true for almost all companies.
 Still, make sure to check which sending times result in the most email opens for you.
 Makes notes and roll out a timely campaign.

 Knowing what it is your colleagues want to read will make the difference between an email open and an email being deleted.
 So, do they prefer longer or shorter articles?
 Factual or emotive headlines?
 Personal or broad topics?

 It is very likely that different departments have different preferences.
 Track what works best, and play on these differences.
 Also, remember that you do not have to guess what it is people want before you’ve gathered your insights.

 Just like different departments have a wide array of preferences, each individual has a distinctive appetite for information.
-Make note of these personal preferences.
+For this reason, make note of these personal preferences.
 Then, use an app to gather from your existing SharePoint posts and information content to automatically populate emails, one-by-one and specifically for each recipient.
-Definitely, the most effective and intuitive way to create hyper-personalized emails.
+Undoubtedly, the most effective and intuitive way to create hyper-personalized emails.

 Your internal newsletters should not just be read.
-They should boost engagement with the different communication channels you have in place within your organization.
+In fact, they should boost engagement with the different communication channels you have in place within your organization.
 Therefore, it is important to gauge what content rallies engagement.
 Knowing that you can focus on content with a similar subject-manner for the best results.

 Know About Platforms